-The Committee headed by the District Collector in consultation with the Regional Joint Directors of Animal Husbandry and Project Officer, Mahalir Thittam/ Tamilnadu State Rural Livelihood Mission will finally approve the beneficiary names in selected villages in the blocks and Town panchayats in their District and issue a sanction letter.
+Regional Joint Directors will scrutinise the beneficiary list submitted by the concerned Assistant Directors of Animal Husbandry and place it before the District Collector.
+The District Collector will finally approve the beneficiary names in selected villages in the blocks in their District and issue a sanction letter.